By Barton Goldenberg

 Step 10: Finalize Process Recommendations

 Present ‘to-be’ processes back to customer-facing personnel as well as process SMEs for final approval.
-Next, prioritize these new processes for incorporation into the Social CRM initiative based on urgency, potential impact and available resources.
+Next, prioritize these new processes for incorporation into the customer strategy initiative based on urgency, potential impact and available resources.

 And finally create an action plan to operationalize prioritized ‘to-be’ processes.